 Boiling things down to black and white: in both tuck and slip automatic patterning, selected needles produce knit stitches.
 Punchcard knitters are required to punch a hole for every knit stitch, leaving only areas that will be forming the tuck loops or skip stitch floats blank on the card.
 In a published chart for the stitch is used, black squares may be used to represent knit stitches and rows, white ones the tuck or slip stitch locations.
 It is up to the user to determine whether if using a published source, color reversing the repeat in electronics, or punching out the all-white areas as opposed to black is required.
 In single bed stitch formation, if one knits with two or more empty needles in work side by side, it will quickly become evident stitches will not form properly on those needles without additional steps being taken.
 This remains true in tuck knitting, but not in slip stitches.
 Though there are some exceptions, the usual rule is to have no more than one unit in any row without a punched hole or black square/pixel on either side of it.
 Punchcard pattern books are a great source of “safe” repeats.
 Electronic users need to isolate and draw a minimum of one repeat, which may be quite small.
 If duplicating a whole card with fewer unpunched holes than punched ones, only the white squares need to be drawn as black, and later the repeat is color reversed.
 Punchcard patterns usually have two rows of all punched holes at the top and bottom of the card that will rest on the first and last 2 rows of the design repeat respectively, allowing for the card to roll continuously in its reader.
 Cards also need a recommended minimum of 36 rows.
 Brother #1 mark on the right is 7 rows up from the bottom, while the card reader is reading design row one inside the machine, out of view.
 Cards from other KM manufacturers may be used, but the starting row may differ, as was also true back in mylar days.
 Punchcard machines produce the pattern as drawn on the purl side.
-Some electronic models or download programs vary, may require the pattern to be flipped horizontally.
+Some electronic models or download programs vary, and may require the pattern to be flipped horizontally.

 An easy way to start becoming familiar with the knit structure of stitches is to begin by working with “safe” design repeats, using a familiar yarn in a light color.
 Depending on the punchcard machine model year, the card on the left (1) was a standard Brother issue, the one on the right (2) not always.
 Both may be used to test all cam buttons and stitch types, card one tolerates elongation well, card 2 may meet some resistance with tuck stitch if the yarn is thicker than the needle hooks will contain easily.
 Converting the cards to black and white pixels: the small single repeats for each card are highlighted with a red border.
 Depending on the method for programming the electronic machine, however, the single repeat may have to be repeated horizontally to match the number of stitches to be used in the piece.
 The third repeat is a hybrid of the previous 2, the start of making what is published more personal Studying published sources makes it easier to design more personal repeats.
 Cards that are “safe to use” can get one started in examining the texture and developing an understanding of how stitches are formed.
 They are often composed of variations of either card 1 or card 2 with added black areas.
 Using punchcards supplied in the packs with respective machine models appropriately can easily be done Additional published cards are also easily found increasing the number of tucked rows and observing the rule of knit stitches on both sides of the single unpunched squares resulting in no preselection.
 Below, some of the single repeats are outlined in red.
 With additional rows now tucking, the added insurance of having them knit off properly at regular intervals is achieved by all punched (or black squares) single rows, highlighted with orange squares on their left.
 The black border isolates the actual patterning rows in the designs.
 Again, the top and bottom pairs of all punched rows are not part of the overall design but are necessary for the punchcard machines to line up patterning for knitting a continuous design The blank vertical areas may be arranged moving across the repeat’s canvas in a variety of ways.
-In this chart the tuck symbol is evident, some of the knit stitches around each tuck series are highlighted at the bottom of the chart in green, the single electronic possible repeat is 4 sts by 12 rows What may be confusing when symbols and charts such as the above are encountered is that the very first row of the symbol actually rests on the spot where the knit stitch that is being held for the next 3 rows rests, so design row 1, 5, 6, 13, etc are actually all knit.
+In this chart the tuck symbol is evident, some of the knit stitches around each tuck series are highlighted at the bottom of the chart in green, the single electronic possible repeat is 4 sts by 12 rows What may be confusing when symbols and charts such as the above are encountered is that the very first row of the symbol actually rests on the spot where the knit stitch that is being held for the next 3 rows rests, so design row 1, 5, 9, 13, etc are actually all knitted.
 The punchcard minus the all punched rows at its top and bottom: The factory-supplied blank cards may have arrows on the left, familiar in lace card designs.
 In the above case, the implied use is that the card start in the locked position on row 1 with the carriage on the right, preselecting to the left.
 If only a single color is to be used starting side does not matter.
 If regular color changes are recommended, more often than arrows dots, or color numbers are used in that column to indicate color change locations.
 In Brother machines, the first preselection row may be made from either left to right or right to left, depending on the fabric being created.
 With the exception of dbj using the KRC button or patterns that expressly specify the starting side, most patterns using the color changer will need a start from the right.
 Here if that is done, color changes could occur every 4, 8, or 12 rows using 2 or even 3 color sequences.

 There is another issue to note.
 Counting up design rows from the bottom the card is marked row 1 five rows up.
 This is a Studio punchcard.
 If using it on a Brother machine, the starting row would actually occur with the card locked on row 3, color change row markings if given, would have to be altered accordingly.